I remember that

 sky above appeared to spin and my breath grew shallow

 while I tried in vain to attract help.
-The dirt
+I was already

 I yelled before stopping mid-sentence hearing a